 And what do we do when we are afraid?
 We tend to stop thinking creatively for one thing.
 Not just that, but politically we see that people give up their agency when they’re afraid.
 They want strongmen or they want, you know, the technocrats to take over.
 Technology is going to solve it, and someone else is going to solve the problem.
 The alternative, and what Kyle Whyte points out in his essay, is that if you see the climate as a problem of changing and broken relationships… So if we think about people working together to remake ourselves and the world, it’s not just that when people work together, things get done faster.
 It’s that the subjective experience of time changes; more things get done, there’s more creativity, you are less susceptible to fear.
 And if we can build that, then maybe there’s hope.

-Thank you for listening to this podcast from the International Science Council’s Center for Science Futures, done in partnership with the Arthur C. Clarke Center for Human Imagination at the University of California, San Diego.
-Visit futures.council.science for the extended versions of these conversations, which will be released in January 2024.
-They delve deeper into science, its organization and where it could take us in the future.
+Thank you for listening to this podcast from the International Science Council’s Centre for Science Futures done in partnership with the Arthur C. Clarke Center for Human Imagination at UC San Diego.
+Visit futures.council.science to discover more work by the Centre for Science Futures.
+It focuses on emerging trends in science and research systems and provides options and tools to make better informed decisions.

 Paul Shrivastava, Professor of Management and Organizations at Pennsylvania State University, hosted the podcast series.
 He specialises in the implementation of Sustainable Development Goals.
 The podcast is also done in collaboration with the Arthur C. Clarke Center for Human Imagination at the University of California, San Diego.